One question I was asked recently was "what can you do with Bitcoin do that you can't do with US Dollars?"

 - Transfer funds anywhere, worldwide, in a matter of minutes - "I can do this now!"
 I can hear you saying already.
 And sure, you can Venmo a few bucks to a friend and Venmo has created instant withdrawals (for a fee).
 But the modern financial system is actually quite slow.
 Bank transfers and wire transfers take several days, have high fees, and various bureaucratic headaches if done internationally.
 Bitcoin is universal, and can be sent to any address in a matter of minutes, no matter how large or how small the transaction is.
 As far as fast microtransactions, the Lightning Network is a new layered solution on top of Bitcoin that enables instant and super low transaction fee transactions.

 - Permission-less transactions - as we head into an age of increasing censorship, it is more important than ever to have money without strings attached.
 Plenty of people have been kicked out of their bank or other financial providers for having the wrong views.
 While most of us can fly under the radar on that front, we should also expect censorship and financial censorship in particular to spread.
 You do not need anyone's permission to send Bitcoin from one account to another - the transaction is done on a distributed network that is impossible for any one party to censor.
-While we should all look to combat a censorious society, one should also look to protect himself from a bank or credit card company saying that they will no longer allow you to use their services.
+While we should all look to combat a censorious culture, one should also look to protect himself from it.
+One should not be reliant on a bank or credit card company that can say that they will no longer allow you to use their services.

 - Capture the Banker's Yield - A big part of crypto is the democratization of actions that used to be fully within the realm of banking.
 The cleanest example of this is that of an AMM or Automatic Market Maker.
 An AMM essentially codifies a pool of two assets, say dollars and Bitcoin, so that people can exchange one asset for the other.
 In traditional finance, banks do this and naturally take a small chunk of profit on each transaction.
 However, with AMMs, you or I can provide our funds to the AMM and we can get the small share of transaction fees for providing our services.
 This is also true with loans.
 Banks pay you a paltry 0.2% or less on your savings accounts, but then loan out that money at much higher rates: e.g. mortgages at 3%, or various other loans which often come at even higher rates.
 In the crypto universe, this process too is codified, and the spread between lender and borrower is closed substantially.
 For stablecoins, this gap is around 1%: you can lend USDC out and earn 5.52% interest while a borrower would pay 6.74% as of this writing.
 This should all make intuitive sense.
 As we replace a high-overhead bank with low-overhead code, the economics should get better for everyone involved (except the bankers)!